Ex-Google engineer indicted for stealing self-driving car secrets, pleads not guilty

 "Silicon Valley is not the Wild West," FBI special agent in charge John Bennett said at a news conference.
 "The fast pace and competitive environment does not mean federal laws don't apply or they can be ignored."

 Waymo said it appreciated prosecutors' work on the case.
-"We have always believed competition should be fuelled by innovation," a spokeswoman said in a statement.
+"We have always believed competition should be fueled by innovation," a spokeswoman said in a statement.

 Alphabet shares closed down 36 cents at US$1,170.82, while Uber fell 20 cents to US$33.11.